haf/expecto/README.md

 Please review the [guidelines for contributing](./CONTRIBUTING.md) to Expecto;
 this document also includes instructions on how to build.

+We'd specifically like to call out the following people for their great contributions to Expecto in the past:

+- @mausch — for building Fuchu which became the foundation of Expecto
+- @AnthonyLloyd — for maintaining Expecto for some years and drastically improving it

 ## BenchmarkDotNet usage

 The integration with